|

 Scott Duncan at Manchester United (1932–1937)

 Duncan’s tenure as Manchester United’s manager started in 1932 when the club was going through a difficult period.
 Manchester United had not fully recovered from the impact of World War I, and they faced significant financial challenges, which hampered their ability to build a competitive team.
-Duncan took over a team that had been relegated to the Second Division, and his main task was to stabilize the club and lead them back to the top tier of English football.
+Duncan took over a team in the Second Division, and his main task was to stabilize the club and lead them back to the top tier of English football.

 Success at Ipswich Town